 Can anyone receive Gua Sha?
 Does it need to be altered for senior skin or the fragile skin of oncology clients?

-Facial Gua Sha is suitable for most except for those with inflamed skin conditions or dealing with an active infection (sinus, cold or tooth infection).
+Facial Gua Sha is suitable for most except for those with inflamed skin conditions or dealing with an active infection (sinus, cold, or tooth infection).
 Oncology patients (or anyone dealing with a health issue) should check with their doctor to make sure it’s safe since the lymphatic system is stimulated and the practitioner should have knowledge on how to make any modifications if necessary.
 Modifications also need to be made around botox/fillers.
 It’s safe for pregnant women as long as there are no issues with having the lymphatic system stimulated.
 There are a few points on the outer top of the shoulder and the upper lip dip that need to be avoided, but otherwise safe.

 A lot of my clients have sensitive skin.
 Other massage mediums I have tried with a variety of added ingredients tend to be irritating.
 I always go back to jojoba oil for gua sha face massages for this reason.
 I like something plain and simple.
 HobaCare Jojoba oil provides the perfect slip and it calms the skin.
 Clients often say they like the smell!